openmodels/META-2021/README.md

     otherwise false.
   - `amoc_used`: Set to true if the AMOC component is included;
     otherwise false.
+  - `saf_used`: Set to true if the SAF component is included;
+    otherwise false.
   - `amazon_calib`: May be one of the options described in the deterministic use case or "none" if the Amazon dieback component is excluded.